 The average American driver has three to four accidents over the course of their lifetime; if you start driving at age 16, you’re likely to have had your first accident before the age of 34.
 In the vast majority of cases, having an auto accident is a question of when not if.

-Chances are, thankfully, that your first, second, and consecutive crashes won’t be deadly or cause major personal injury to you or anyone else (though costly repairs are unfortunately a reality in many cases).
+Chances are, thankfully, that your first, second, and consecutive crashes won’t be deadly or cause significant personal injury to you or anyone else (though costly repairs are unfortunately a reality in many cases).
 But accidents, no matter how serious, can be scary and confusing.
 Knowing about how police reports work and whether or not to file one well before an accident happens is a good idea.
 If you've never been in an auto accident, good for you.
 It's certainly not something I would wish on anyone, but it is something that I think you should “look forward to.”
-Don't worry, it's not as strange as it sounds.
+Don't worry; it's not as strange as it sounds.

 Most drivers will likely be involved in at least one small accident in their lives, probably more than one.
 So it is the wise driver who is best prepared.
-That's all I mean by "looking forward” -- plan ahead so that you’ll be prepared when the inevitable happens.
+That's all I mean by "looking forward” -- plan so that you’ll be prepared when the inevitable happens.

 What the Law Says

-In terms of the law, the more accurate question is: "When am I required to file an accident report with the police?"
+Regarding the law, the more accurate question is: "When am I required to file an accident report with the police?"
 That's because all states have their own unique rules about when a report must be filed.
 For example, Massachusetts requires that an accident report is filed if someone was injured or if there was more than $1,000 in property damage.
 In Alabama, however, a report is necessary when an accident results in death, personal injury or more than $250 in damage to any one property owner.
 So it's a good idea to know specifics of the state you are operating in.

 Notwithstanding the legal requirements, the best advice is to file a police report regardless of the damages.
 Here's why: